junesirius/junesirius.github.io/_posts/Supernatural/2025-05-02-SPN-Cockles-straddlegate.md

 "You already did.
 You are."
 Jensen closes the last remaining distance, pressing his lips to his angel's.

-Misha tilts his head a little so their noses wouldn't bump, kissing back thirstily.
+Misha tilts his head a little so their noses won't bump, kissing back thirstily.
 His teeth tentatively close on Jensen's lower lip but don't quite bite.
 There is a tongue or two between their mouths, tangled together like snakes in mating.

 They have to break to catch some breath after a while.